chentianran/chentianran.github.io/teaching/modsim/syllabus.markdown

 _No textbook is required._ However, the following books will be used as references:

+- _A first course in mathematical modeling_ (4th edition)
+  by F. Giordano, W. Fox, S. Horton, and M. Weir
+  ISBN: 978-0-495-01159-0
+- _An introduction to mathematical modeling_
+  by E. Bender
+  ISBN: 978-0-486-41180-4

 ### Attendance and participation

 Participation in in-class discussions and activities is an important part